rabbitmq/rabbitmq-oauth2-tutorial/README.md

 #### Use Asymmetrical digital singing keys

-Run the following 4 commands to get the environment ready to see Oauth2 plugin in action:
+Run the following 2 commands to get the environment ready to see Oauth2 plugin in action:

-  1. Build UAA docker image if you have not done it yet (see instructions in the previous section)
-	   `make build-uaa`
-  2. `make start-uaa` to get UAA server running
+  1. `make start-uaa` to get UAA server running
-  3. `make setup-users-and-clients` to install uaac client; connect to UAA server and set ups users, group, clients and permissions
-		> *IMPORTANT*: hit enter when prompted for client secret.

-  4. `make start-rabbitmq` to start RabbitMQ server
+  2. `make start-rabbitmq` to start RabbitMQ server

+## Use OAuth 2.0 to access RabbitMQ

+We can access RabbitMQ via different protocols, being via the management ui, or its rest api, or AMQP protocol, etc.
+In this section, we are going to explore how to use OAuth2 with all those protocols.

-### Use Case 1 Management user accessing the Management UI
+### Management user accessing the Management UI

-The first time an end user arrives to the management ui (`1`), they are redirected (`2`) to UAA to authenticate.
+The first time an end user arrives to the management ui (`1`), The user clicks on the button `Click here to login` and it is redirected (`2`) to UAA to authenticate.
 Once they successfully authenticate with UAA, the user is redirected back (`3.`) to RabbitMQ with a valid JWT token.
-RabbitMQ validates it and identify the user and its permissions from the JWT token.
+RabbitMQ validates it and identifies the user and extracts its permissions from the JWT token.

 ```
     [ UAA ] <----2. auth----    [ RabbitMQ ]